Home Work Enabling environment Regulatory harmonisation for registration of veterinary products

 Improving Access to Quality Veterinary Products Through Better Regulation

-The project ‘Better Regulation’ will significantly improve the predictability, efficiency and transparency of regulatory processes required to bring new veterinary products into market by assisting countries in sub-Saharan Africa to establish competent and sustainable national regulatory agencies.
-The project seeks to support the development of a long-term governance structure to improve access to high quality veterinary medicines through better regulation in a coordinated manner.
+In June 2024, a three-year project, The ‘Better Regulation Project’ was launched.
+The aim of the project is to contribute to improving the predictability, efficiency and transparency of regulatory processes required to bring new veterinary products into the market by assisting countries in sub-Saharan Africa to establish competent and sustainable national regulatory agencies.
+The project seeks to support the development of a long-term governance structure to improve access to high-quality veterinary medicines through better regulation in a coordinated manner.

 Improving the registration system for veterinary medicines across nations and harmonising the requirements will simplify the process, save time and resources, and help to ensure the quality, safety, and efficacy of veterinary products.
 This will also increase products’ availability, contributing to improved animal health and livestock production.
 The project includes the following key workstreams: